Using your FireBoard

 Ted Smoking a pork shoulder to beta test the new features on the FireBoard app.

 New to the FireBoard App, tap the Analyze icon to start either Predictive or Comparison analysis.
-Giving users a sense of the pace of their cook in either type of analysis, the rate of temperature change is displayed above the graph, showing both last hour and last five minutes temperature changes.
+Giving users a sense of the pace of their cook in either type of analysis, the rate of temperature change is displayed above the graph, showing both the last hour and last five minutes of temperature changes.

-FireBoard Analyze™ helps users improve their cooks, just like Burnt Finger’s award winning brisket!
+FireBoard Analyze™ helps users improve their cooks, just like Burnt Finger’s award-winning brisket!

-Predictive Analysis offers Linear and S-Curve graphing
+Predictive Analysis offers Linear and S-curve graphing

-Screen shots of Steven’s test brisket.
-The S-Curve of Predictive Analysis changes in real time to give the user an accurate estimation of when their target temperature will be reached.
+Screenshots of Steven’s test brisket.
+The S-Curve of Predictive Analysis changes in real-time to give the user an accurate estimation of when their target temperature will be reached.

-The Analyze feature offers users to toggle between a predictive S-Curve and a straight line graph, estimating the time a certain temperature will be reached.
+The Analyze feature allows users to toggle between a predictive S-Curve and a straight line graph, estimating the time until a certain temperature will be reached.
 In linear view, the user can set what time frame to grab temperature data from to calculate the end time.
 Accomplished by tapping and dragging the gray shaded area of the graph, notice the difference between end estimates of the two examples center and right.

 Session Comparison

-An additional real time cooking tool that FireBoard is rolling out today is called Session Comparison.
-This handy tool lets users overlay a previous cook with an active one, in real time.
+An additional real-time cooking tool that FireBoard is rolling out today is called Session Comparison.
+This handy tool lets users overlay a previous cook with an active one in real time.
 This allows users to compare and contrast a successful cook from the past with a present session.

 Use “Choose a session” to select what past session to compare a current cook to.
 Once selected use “Offset Adjust” to align the past cook with current.